NCICCGPO/CTD2-Network/JohnsHopkins/TNBC_EMT_2022/README.md

 Holds the data, also deposited in NCBI Geo as https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149299

-## Source_TNCB
+## EMT_Ewald

-Holds the source code also available as https://github.com/FertigLab/EMT_Ewald
+Holds the source code, added as a submodule linked to of the main repository at https://github.com/FertigLab/EMT_Ewald

 ## Publication information